ndevenish/Blender_ioEDM/_sources/EDM_Specification.md.txt

 the index in the `RootNode.materials` list.
 The `VERTEXDATA` and `INDEXDATA` types are shared with the `model::ShellNode` and `model::SkinNode` types.

-Let's start with the par§ent data, which is slightly unusual - the exact layout depends on the value of the first count entry:
+Let's start with the parent data, which is slightly unusual - the exact layout depends on the value of the first count entry.
+If there is only one parent
+entry:

     PARENTDATA :=
       const uint count = 1;
       uint  parent;
-      int   unknown;
+      int   damageArgument;

 Or, if `count` > 1: